 For over 50% of graduate schools, time is the number one barrier to conducting holistic assessments.

-Many programs, especially those with large applicant volumes, will lean on test scores and transcript cutoffs as a way to manage the number of students.
+Many programs, especially those with large applicant volumes, will lean on test scores and transcript cutoffs as a way to manage the number of students they need to review.
 However, we know grades and test scores often aren’t as indicative of a student’s potential to succeed as schools hope.

 Admitting students based on a combination of academic performance and key traits like motivation, leadership, and work ethic can help improve your yield rate, classroom engagement, student satisfaction, and even retention.

 Kira’s online, asynchronous platform can help your existing team scale beyond your resources.
 In the Kira platform, administrators can invite and assign batches of applicants to multiple users.

 For example, if you have a committee of 12 reviewers and 1,000 applicants – each committee member could review and evaluate 80 applicants over a few weeks from their office.

 Here are six ways our clients have successfully scaled Kira reviewing.

 1. Invite Faculty Members

 One of the most popular ways to scale either admissions interviewing or reviewing Kira assessments is engaging faculty members.
 If you aren’t already inviting faculty to assess prospective students, consider it: As faculty will be teaching students, and in some cases working directly with them, they’re excellent candidates to weigh in on if students’ possess the traits needed to succeed.
 This also gives faculty an opportunity to shape the classes they teach.